 Ensure that future trade deals require high safety, environmental and animal welfare standards for food imports, including clear and unambiguous country of origin

 Develop safe, effective, humane, and evidence-based ways of controlling bovine TB, including by investing to produce workable vaccines.

-bureaucratic.
-Hard Brexit and the loss of export markets threatens to further damage the industry, which has long suffered from being used as a bargaining chip by UK governments.
-Liberal
+overly-centralised, and bureaucratic.
+Hard Brexit and the loss of export markets threatens to further damage the industry, which has long suffered from being used as a bargaining chip by UK

 Benefit consumers by promoting better product design to improve repairability, reuse and recycling.

 Establish a statutory waste recycling target of 70% in England and extend separate food waste collections to at least 90% of homes by 2022.